juanpallotta/LPP/README.md

 ## Building the code:
 To compile all the modules, just run the Linux shell script named `compile_All.sh`.
 This is a simple Linux script that makes the executables of each module inside their folders.
 Remember to set `compile_All.sh` with executable attributes: `chmod +x compile_All.sh`.
 At the moment, the compiler output will show some warnings.
-All of them will be cleared up in the future versions.
+All of them will be solved in future versions.

 ## Configuring and running LPP modules:
 The behavior of each module is based on the parameters written in its configuration file, passed as the [third argument](#run_module).
 In this repository, they are stored in the `/Lidar_Configuration_Files`.
 These are text-based files and have the variables needed for the module, having to follow only 4 main rules:
 1. Comments are defined by "`#`" character.
 You are free to comment on anything to make the run more understandable.
-The configuration files included in this repository have many comments to explain each variables.
+The configuration files included in this repository have many comments to explain each variable.
 Also, if a variable accepts a vector of values, all of them are commented.
 2. Variables definition has to follow the convention `VAR_NAME = VALUE`, and a <u>**minimum of 1 space character has to be placed before and after the "`=`" character**</u>.
 The variables data type can be integer, float, double, or string.
 3. Some variables have to be set as vectors.
-Each element must be separated with the character "`:`", for instance: `VAR_NAME = VALUE1 : VALUE2 : VALUE3` <u>**and a minimum of 1 space character has to be placed before and after the "`:`" character**</u>.
+Each element must be separated by the character "`:`", for instance: `VAR_NAME = VALUE1 : VALUE2 : VALUE3` <u>**and a minimum of 1 space character has to be placed before and after the "`:`" character**</u>.
 The number of elements depends on the variable, and how LPP has it implemented.
 In order to minimize the mistakes related to this, please, read the comments in the lines before the variable definition.
 In case that the number of elements doesn't meet the right values, LPP will show a warning and exit the execution.
-4. The configuration file could be the same for all the modules, or use one file for all of them, as far it contains the variables needed for the run.
+4. The configuration file could be the same for all the modules, or use one file for all of them, as far as it contains the variables needed for the run.
 These variables are described in the next sections.

 The following sections describe each module, how to configure it, and how to run it.
 We highly encourage you to run the examples shown and play with its variables to feel comfortable with the uses of the modules.
 Then, use your own input files.

 ### <a name="configuring_PDL0"></a> `lidarAnalysis_PDL0`: Converting raw lidar files in a single NetCDF file
-This module is used to merge the raw lidars files located in a folder (passed as first argument), into a single NetCDF file (path and filename passed as a second argument).
-The configuration file is passed as third argument, and its going to be described in this section.
+This module is used to merge the raw lidar files located in a folder (passed as first argument), into a single NetCDF file (path and filename passed as a second argument).
+The configuration file is passed as the third argument, and it's going to be described in this section.

 An example of how to run this module using the sample signals included in this repository is shown below: